STOP MOTION

 A Matter of Loaf and Death is a 2008 British stop-motion animated short film produced by Aardman Animations, created by Nick Park, and is the fourth short to star his characters Wallace and Gromit, the first one since A Close Shave in 1995.

-STOP MOTION
+MAV1 STOP MOTION

-BEHIND "A MATTER OF LOAF AND DEATH"
+Behind the scene of "A MATTER OF LOAF AND DEATH"

-ORAL COMPREHENSION TRAINING
+PART 1: ORAL COMPREHENSION

 Discover how they do it at AARDMAN!